Miami vs. Drake Predictions & Picks - NCAA Tournament First Round

 Miami Performance Insights

-- The Hurricanes outscore opponents by 7.3 points per game (scoring 79.4 points per game to rank 24th in college basketball while allowing 72.1 per contest to rank 241st in college basketball) and have a +233 scoring differential overall.
+- The Hurricanes outscore opponents by 7.3 points per game (scoring 79.4 points per game to rank 23rd in college basketball while giving up 72.1 per contest to rank 240th in college basketball) and have a +233 scoring differential overall.

-- The Hurricanes rank 12th in college basketball by averaging 102.1 points per 100 possessions on offense, and defensively are 219th in college basketball, allowing 92.8 points per 100 possessions.
+- The Hurricanes rank 12th in college basketball with 102.1 points scored per 100 possessions, and 218th in college basketball defensively with 92.8 points conceded per 100 possessions.

-- Miami has typically won the turnover battle this season, committing 10.9 per game (82nd in college basketball action) while forcing 12.2 (162nd in college basketball).
+- Miami has committed 10.9 turnovers per game (82nd in college basketball play), 1.3 fewer than the 12.2 it forces on average (159th in college basketball).

+- The Bulldogs put up 75.3 points per game (91st in college basketball) while giving up 63.9 per outing (33rd in college basketball).
+They have a +388 scoring differential and outscore opponents by 11.4 points per game.

+- Drake comes out on top in the rebound battle by an average of 3.9 boards.
+It pulls down 33.5 rebounds per game (76th in college basketball) compared to its opponents' 29.6.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.